InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 top_200_players = df_players.sort_values(by='At Bats', ascending=False).head(200)
 ```

-- A new metric is calculated to evaluate player efficiency in hitting home runs.
+- **df_players['Home Runs'] / df_players['At Bats']**: A new metric is calculated to evaluate player efficiency in hitting home runs.
-- The top 200 players by at-bats are selected for further analysis.
+- **df_players.sort_values(by='At Bats', ascending=False).head(200)**: The top 200 players by at-bats are selected for further analysis.

 ### Conclusion
-In this blog post, I demonstrated how to use web scraping techniques to create a custom dataset on MLB players’ physical attributes and their relationship to home run performance.
-By gathering data on 200 players from Baseball-Reference.com, I explored how height and weight could provide insights into batting power.
+In this blog post, I demonstrated how to use web scraping techniques to create a custom dataset on MLB players' performance, particularly focusing on their at-bats and home runs.
+By utilizing Python libraries like requests and BeautifulSoup, I extracted data from Baseball-Reference.com, collecting information on player names, ages, teams, at-bats, and home runs for the 2023 season.
+This data enabled me to calculate a performance metric, Home Runs per At-Bat, to assess player efficiency in hitting home runs.

+Through sorting and filtering the data, I identified the top 200 players with the most at-bats, ensuring the analysis was centered on players with the most at-bats in the 2023 MLB.

 ### Try It Out!
 Curious about what else you can do with this dataset?
-You can explore how a player's handedness (lefty, righty, or switch-hitter) affects their batting average.
-Do left-handed batters really have an edge?
-Or maybe you can use another dataset for your own curiosity!
-You can use the same web scraping techniques we covered here to gather more data and try it out yourself.
-Don’t worry if you’re new to scraping.
-Just follow the steps in the code, and you’ll be collecting data like an expert in no time!
+You could explore how player handedness (left-handed, right-handed, or switch-hitter) affects their batting average.
+Do left-handed batters have an edge?
+Or perhaps you'd like to delve into other player stats, like on-base percentage or slugging percentage.
+Using the same web scraping techniques outlined in this post, you can easily collect additional data and start your analysis.
+Even if you're new to web scraping, just follow the code, and you'll be gathering and analyzing your custom datasets in no time!